PE Funding – Provision September 2018 - 2019

 3. Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

 We have a team of talented individuals who have a real passion for School Sports.
-These include School Sports leader Mr Steven Gray, Miss Jodie Ellis – Netball coach and Miss T Cartwright/Mr Steven Gray Swimming coach, Miss T Cartwright and Mrs Wilson running coaches.
+These include School Sports leader Mr Steven Gray, and Miss T Cartwright/Mr Steven Gray Swimming coach, Miss T Cartwright and Mrs Wilson running coaches.

 We have a number of initiatives in place to raise the profile of PE within school.
 These include: